Hojjat-mvi/Hojjat-mvi/README.md

 ![TitleImage](./top.svg)

 ### Hi there 👋
-## I'm Hojjat a Front-End developer </br> specialized in building web applications with React and Redux.
+## I'm Hojjat a Front-End developer </br> specialized in building web applications with javascript freamworks.
 </br>

 📚&nbsp;I'm currently studying Computer Science at the University of Azad.<br>